learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

   }
 };
 ```

+- It will identify the element at the midpoint of the array
+- It will determine if the midpoint is equivalent to the target integer
+- If it is, return it
+- If not, determine if the midpoint is greater or less than the target,
+- Slice off everything that is in the half of the array that we do NOT care about
+- Search the new, halved array for the targeted number again

 Run `binarySearch` on a worst case scenario for the `sortedArr1`.
 There are so many less console.log's! the array is _cut in half_ each time!